Vickyyn/joke-forum-api/README.md

 Key functionalities of an ORM include (using Flask and PostgreSQL as an example):
 - Connect web application frameworks (e.g. Flask) with the database (e.g. PostgreSQL).
 This allows direct data manipulation via using programming languages such as Python, Ruby and more.
 - Mapping models (or objects) in Flask to tables in the database.
 By creating a class object in Flask, this maps to a table in the database.
-Attributes within the object model become attributes in the database table, with appropriate constraints including primary keys, data types, and more.
+Fields within the object model become attributes in the database table, with appropriate constraints including primary keys, data types, and more.
 - Assists with commands to create, drop, and seed tables from objects.
 This allows the initial set up of the database, for the objects to map to tables in the database, and to allow instances of objects to map to instances/data in the tables.
 - Directly maps creating, reading, updating, and deleting (CRUD) functionalities between Flask and the database.
 For example takes an input instance and then creates the instance in the database (e.g. SQLAlchemy via session.add(instance) and session.commit()).
 With the help of a deserialization library (Marshmallow), it also retrieves or reads instances from the database, which is then converted to a readable form by Marshmallow, and the objects outputted (e.g. select or query to select instances from the appropriate table, with option to use filter and order by to fine-tune selections).
 This can all be done using Python rather than SQL.
 Further examples include session.delete(instance), mapping updates to instances from Python form to the database, and more.
 - Essentially, ORM allows SQL queries and database interactions to be performed using object-oriented programming of a preferred programming language